 specifics as to why the student is struggling, please do let us know in the referral.

 - Should I try to reach out to the student before making a referral?

 Ideally, you can do both!
 Students are much more likely to respond to their instructors

 and usually respond positively when their instructors show concern.
 In our past pilots,

-we’ve found students are much more likely to respond to CCN’s outreach when their
+we’ve found students are much more likely to respond to EAI’s outreach when their

 instructor let them know they were referred.